jadrouil/tuna-lang/README.md

  - If you want to contribute, feel free to pick up an issue, and submit a pull request with your completed work.

 # Disclaimer
-Tuna is an experimental language and is missing notable features for performance, security, and developer productivity (e.g. OO concepts, IDE integrations).
+Tuna is an experimental language and is missing notable features for performance, security, verification, and developer productivity (e.g. OO concepts, IDE integrations).